 Textile art’s role in cultural heritage preservation

 Native American textile art is essential for maintaining cultural traditions.
-Indigenous groups uphold the memory of their ancestors, strengthen cultural identity, and share their distinctive heritage with the world by continuing to weave traditional textiles.
+Indigenous groups uphold the memory of their ancestors, strengthen their cultural identity, and share their distinctive heritage with the world by continuing to weave traditional textiles.

 Fair Trade and Artisan Cooperatives for the Empowerment of Indigenous Artists